 How to get Aeroplan Elite Status

-Flying Air Canada isn’t the only way to earn elite points, although it is one way to earn qualifying miles.
-You can also achieve Elite Status by earning enough qualifying segments and qualifying dollars or everyday purchases.
+Flying Air Canada isn't the only way to earn elite points, although it is one way to earn qualifying miles.
+You can also achieve Elite Status by earning enough status qualifying segments (SQC) or everyday status qualification (EDQ).

-Take a look at what it takes to earn each tier, then learn about what each qualification entails.
+Take a look at how many SQC it takes to reach each tier, then learn about what each qualification entails.

 Everyday status qualification (EDQ)